 Mutations discovered to date lead to a decrease in the number or aggregation of AChRs in the postsynaptic membrane, in the conductance or kinetics of the AChR channel, in the amount of ACh released and in the kinetics of ACh removal (hydrolysis).
 We understand how each of these functions contributes to the safety factor for neuromuscular synaptic transmission, and we know how to assay for loss- and gain-of-function mutations at the neuromuscular junction.

-By analogy with the safety factor at the neuromuscular junction, perhaps there is a simplifying emergent property that can help us understand neuroligin functions and neural correlates of autistic thoughts and behaviors.
+By analogy with the safety factor at the neuromuscular junction, perhaps there is a simplifying emergent property that can help us understand neuroligin functions and neural correlates of thoughts and behaviors associated with autism.

 Continuing our search for emergent properties, we must ask about the purpose of an excitatory-inhibitory imbalance at the level of circuit behavior.
 Parvalbumin interneurons inhibit nearby pyramidal excitatory neurons that project axons away from the local region of origin to stimulate neurons in other regions of the brain.
 The nerve terminals of parvalbumin interneurons contact the pyramidal projection neurons precisely at the point at which the axon issues from the cell body.